HiNsKeY/OpenTracerUnit/README.md

 ### Future Improvements

 * Better power delivery with ability to build in USB charging (USB-C ideally)
-* Smaller battery, with ability to integrate it with design (1S Li-Po)
+* Smaller battery, with ability to integrate it with design (1S Li-Po).
+This will likely involve switching to a 3.3V logic
 * More guns added to CAD design library
-* Auto recalibrate if LED stays on for over X time

 ### In Progress

 * Slim down code to run as fast as possible

+### Completed Improvements
+* Break code out into fucntions to simplify and make it easier to add features to
+* Auto recalibrate if LED stays on for over X pulses

 ### Skills/Equipment Required
 * Soldering Iron